Yum Yum Yellow – What Colors attract Sharks when Diving?

 Other Colors to Avoid

 Researchers and divers suggest avoiding colors such as white or any other reflective colors that may shine light much like fish scales do underwater.
-Even jewelry or watches shouldn’t be worn underwater as they can reflect light and replicate scales of fish; this light reflection is likely to attract sharks and other predators like barracudas
+You also want to avoid anything with a high contrast color.
+Sharks can see such a high contrast color outfit very well and might get attracted to it.
+Even jewelry or watches shouldn’t be worn underwater as they can reflect light and replicate scales of fish; this light reflection is likely to attract sharks and other predators like barracudas.

 What Color(s) are Sharks Least Attracted to?